AN INSIGHT INTO THE USE OF PROBLEM-BASED LEARNING WITHIN DISTRIBUTED DESIGN STUDENT PROJECTS

 cultures and disciplines to work collaboratively towards the development of a viable solution to a

+specific problem.
 The objective of this paper is to provide an overview of the experience gained by students while

 integrating various tools to enhance learning and the utilisation of various elements of a student

 distributed design project.
 Students at four different universities across Europe tackled the challenge of